 You say those hundred people won’t use the technology to find new employment?

 I think an entire economy of a different kind of employment that works around passion will ultimately evolve.
-I’m not going to put a timescale on this, but let’s take the example of “ecopoesis,” which I’m a big fan of, which comes out of Stanley K. Robinson’s Mars.
-But probably before that was one of the first times I encountered it.
+I’m not going to put a timescale on this, but let’s take the example of “ecopoesis,” which I’m a big fan of, which comes out of Stanley K. Robinson’s Mars book—probably before that, but that was one of the first times I encountered it.

 How many people who are driving cars today or working as landscapers wouldn’t just look at that Craigslist ad and immediately apply for the opportunity to spend the next twenty years of their life gardening this one piece of forest, or this one piece of land, because they’re following their passion into it and all of society benefits from it, right?
 That’s just one example of what I mean.